chris-n-self/ptmpi/readme.md

 # ptmpi
-A python class that coordinates an MPI implementation of the parallel tempering algorithm
+A python class that coordinates an MPI implementation of parallel tempering

 ## Usage